bleplat/gnl_testerizer/README.md

 # Disclaimer
 - Failing tests does not mean you are wrong, you should inverstigate.
 - This tester does not test everything.
 It is not enough for an evaluation.
+- Im currently working on more interesting things, this tester may not be updated often.